Al-Ateek/HTML-CSS-Template-Two/README.md

-After learning 37 videos of HTML and 88 videos of CSS building practical projects is the best thing that i should do so starting with Leon Agency
+After learning 37 videos of HTML and 88 videos of CSS building practical projects is the best thing that i should do so starting with Kasper Template

 ### Screenshot